rv404674/System-Design/readme.md

 # System Design

-This repo contains the key points/learnings/summary of the scalability, distributes systems related content, that I have been currently reading.
+This repo contains
+1. How to start
+2. Resources
+3. some key points about how to prepare for sys design.

+# Why?

+There is lot scattered information out of there.
+It becomes really difficult to even get started.
+I have laid the ```system design prep``` in a structured manner.

 # Maintainer :sunglasses: